Particle Identification with MLPs and PINNs Using HADES Data: Particle Identification

 Specific energy loss and momentum are two available observables reconstructed independently from one another.
 Therefore, together with track fit quality parameters, they are included as input features for ANN-based PID.\\ The training dataset consists of a split into simulated, labelled data (50$\%$) and experimental, unlabelled data (50$\%$).
 These are mapped by an encoder network into a feature space represented by latent vectors.
 These latent vectors are, on one hand, domain-classified by a discriminator according to their origin (experimental or simulated).
 This allows the network to learn and compensate for discrepancies between simulated and experimental data.
 This prevents over-reliance on simulation-specific distributions, which could otherwise bias the classification.
 On the other hand, a classifier predicts the particle type present in the event based on its feature-space representation.
 This classification may be binary or based on a predefined set of labels.\\ The output of both networks is combined into a custom loss-function which uses the momentum information from the original particle to calculate the theoretically expected value for the specific energy loss of the desired particle at the given momentum and, subsequently, calculates a loss $L$ according to

-with the classification (binary) cross-entropy loss $L_{\text{class}}$, the two terms with single correct label cross-entropy for the domain classifier $L_{\text{domain}}$ and the (binary) cross-entropy loss $L_{\text{Bethe-Bloch}}$ for the specific energy loss.
-After loss evaluation, the gradient is backpropagated to update the classifier weights for the next training iteration.\\ We focus on the reconstruction of $K^+$-mesons without applying preselection criteria.
+where $L_{\text{Bethe-Bloch}}$ implements the Bethe-Bloch formula for charged Kaons ($m_K=493.677$ MeV/$c^2$) in the MDC gas mixture (70\% Ar, 30\% CO$_2$)\footnote{The physics penalty is implemented as a custom Keras layer that calculates the theoretical d$E$/d$x$ from momentum and adds the MSE between measured and expected values with $\lambda=10^{-3}$}.
+After loss evaluation, the gradient is backpropagated to update the classifier weights for the next training iteration.\\ Correspondingly, we focus on the reconstruction of $K^+$-mesons without applying preselection criteria.
 These mesons are rare and only produced once in every 100th event in the specific presented case of Ag(1.58 A GeV)+Ag collisions.\\